 Listing Social Security Numbers on Job Applications

-When and When Not to Share Your Social Security Number
+When and When Not to Share Your SSN

 Many job seekers are concerned about providing their social security numbers (SSN) when completing job applications.
 State laws vary on what information can be collected from applicants, and most states don't prohibit companies from asking for social security numbers.